 There are countless ways to incorporate reviews on your homepage: testimonial videos, comic-like blurbs, etc. Dress Forms USA did something a bit different by adding a Reviews button to the left side of their hero section.
 This makes them highly unobtrusive but also easy to spot, so visitors can browse them at their leisure.

-Homepage design can be tricky to nail.
+Designing homepage elements can be tricky to nail.
 But with a bit of trial and error and a well-researched buyer persona, you can create a winning combination that fosters clicks and conversions.
 We hope these design elements every website homepage should have will help you.